ART THERAPY WITH ADULTS

 In this subject students will learn the stages of normal adult development, examine and critique the diagnosis of a range of mental health disorders according to the DSM IV-TR, and develop skills in art therapy assessment appropriate to these populations.
 They will also develop an awareness of the complexities of working with clients from cross-cultural backgrounds and with diverse values.
 Students will gain an understanding of the psycho-bio-social factors involved in wellbeing, mental health and ill health amongst adult populations.
 Students will also demonstrate their knowledge and increased art therapy skills in working with diverse populations of adults.

 Subject Co-ordinatorPatricia Fenner

 Subject year levelYear Level 4 - UG/Hons/1st Yr PG

-Prerequisites Must be admitted into HMART - Master of Art Therapy or HCART - Graduate Certificate in Art Therapy.
+Prerequisites Must be enrolled in HMART - Master of Art Therapy.

 |Resource Type||Title||Resource Requirement||Author and Year||Publisher|

 |Readings||Art therapy, research and evidence based practice||Prescribed||Gilroy, A (2006)||LONDON: SAGE.|

 |Readings||Art Psychotherapy||Recommended||Wadeson, H. 2010||NY: JOHN WILEY & SONS.|

 |Readings||Art therapy and clinical neuroscience||Recommended||Hass-Cohen, N., Carr, R. 2008||LONDON: JESSICA KINGSLEY.|

 |Readings||The art therapist's primer: a clinical guide to writing assessments, diagnosis and treatment.||Recommended||Horovitz, E.G. & Esken, S. (2009)||SPRINGFIELD, III: CHARLES C. THOMAS|